RosaHornero/seq_nms_lab2/README.md

 `$ python get_pkllist.py`

-10) We go back to the /seq_nms folder and run the 'yolo_seqnms.py' script in charge of detecting the objects in each frame.
+10) Go back to the /seq_nms folder and run the 'yolo_seqnms.py' script in charge of detecting the objects in each frame.

 `$ cd ..`